 How do I know if my baby is getting enough breast milk?

 - Your baby is latched on to your breast correctly.
 You will learn to recognize signs that he has latched on correctly.
-You should be able to hear him suck and swallow in a regular pattern.
+You may be able to hear him suck and swallow in a regular pattern.
 You should have little or no discomfort in your nipple or breast.
 Your baby's chest is against your body.
 He should not have to turn his head to breastfeed.
 Your baby will seem calm after breastfeeding if he is latched on correctly and getting enough breast milk.
 He may fall asleep, or his face, arms, and hands may look relaxed.

 - Your baby has several wet or soiled diapers each day.
 When he is 4 days old, he should have 3 to 4 bowel movements each day.
 He should also have 6 to 8 wet diapers a day.
 His urine should be clear or pale yellow.

 - Your baby is gaining weight.
-Your baby's caregiver will check his weight at each visit to see if he is gaining weight as he should.
+Your baby's healthcare provider will check his weight at each visit to see if he is gaining weight as he should.
 Your baby may lose weight in the first 3 days after birth.
 By 4 to 5 days old, your baby should start gaining weight.

 - Your breasts feel different before and after breastfeeding.
 Your breasts should feel full before breastfeeding your baby and softer after.
 This means that your baby is emptying your breasts during breastfeeding.

-- Your baby feeds 8 or more times each day.
+- Your baby feeds 8 to 12 times each day.
 Your baby may let you know when he is ready to breastfeed.
 He may be wide awake and moving his arms and legs more.
 He may turn his head toward your breast and move his mouth more.
 He may put his hand up to his mouth and suck his fingers or his fist.
 You may need to wake your baby to feed him.